oktavilla/hopp-docs/docs/configuration/index.md

 ## Contact

 For each product you may define one or several contact addresses.
-These will be whown in the footer.
+These will be swhown in the footer.
 For each contact address you may specify:

 {% include fields-table.md definition="configuration-contact-fields" %}